xiangzhou/xiangzhou.github.io/_pages/software.md

 FABIO is a transcriptome-wide association study (TWAS) fine-mapping method specifically designed for binary traits that is capable of modeling all genes jointly on an entire chromosome.
 FABIO relies on a probit model to directly relate multiple GReX to binary outcome.
 Additionally, it jointly models all genes located on a chromosome to account for the correlation among GReX arising from cis-SNP LD and expression correlation across genomic regions.
 As a result, FABIO effectively controls false discoveries while offering substantial power gains over existing TWAS fine-mapping approaches.

 * The software is currently available on <a href="https://github.com/superggbond/FABIO/">github</a>.
-* Citation: Haihan Zhang, Kevin He, Lam C. Tsoi, and Xiang Zhou (2023).
+* Citation: Haihan Zhang, Kevin He, Lam C. Tsoi, and Xiang Zhou (2024).
 FABIO: A TWAS fine-mapping method for prioritizing causal genes in binary traits.
+PLOS Genetics. e1011503.
 * Contact <a href="mailto:hhzhang@umich.edu">Haihan Zhang</a> with any questions, comments, or bugs reports.

+## Fast Cell-Cell Communication analysis (FastCCC)

+FastCCC is a highly scalable, permutation-free statistical toolkit tailored to identify critical cell-cell communications (CCCs) in the form of ligand-receptor interactions (LRIs) and uncover novel biological insights in single-cell transcriptomics studies.
+FastCCC presents an analytic solution for computing p-values in CCC analysis, enabling scalable analysis without the need for computationally intensive permutations.
+It introduces a modular communication score computation framework that calculates various communication scores through a range of algebraic operations between ligand and receptor expression levels, capturing a broad spectrum of CCC patterns and ensuring robust analysis.
+Additionally, FastCCC not only enables the analysis of large-scale datasets containing millions of cells, but also introduces reference-based CCC analysis, where large-scale datasets are treated as reference panels to substantially improve CCC analysis on user-collected datasets.

+* The software is currently available on <a href="https://github.com/Svvord/FastCCC">github</a>.
+* Citation: Siyu Hou, Wenjing Ma, and Xiang Zhou (2025).
+FastCCC: A permutation-free framework for scalable, robust, and reference-based cell-cell communication analysis in single cell transcriptomics studies.
+* Contact <a href="mailto:siyuh@umich.edu">Siyu Hou</a> with any questions, comments, or bugs reports.

 ## Genetic and Environmental Covariance estimation by composite-liKelihood Optimization (GECKO)